sweet666/logboard-cli/README.md

 - Some CLI versions **redact** the access token in `sf org display`.
 LogBoard detects this and automatically runs the command the CLI recommends (e.g. `sf org auth show-access-token`), bypassing its confirmation prompt, so no extra setup is needed.
 - The log list auto-refreshes every 3 seconds.
 Log bodies are cached per session and reused across refreshes.
 - Search loads every listed log's body on first use, which may take a moment for 100 large logs.
-- Switching orgs resets the traced user to "current" and clears the cached log bodies.
+- Switching orgs resets the traced user to "current" and clears the cached log bodies, and sets the selected org as the CLI's global default (so the choice persists across runs).